codeccoop/posts-bridge/posts-bridge/readme.txt

 **Templates**
 Use pre-built templates to integrate well known backends with post type collections in minutes.

+**REST API endpoints**
+Forms Bridge registers custom REST API endpoints for each bridge to easily connect to WordPress from your backend over HTTP requests.

+**JWT authentication**
+Authenticate your HTTP requests to the WordPress REST API with JWT tokens.

 **Debugging console**
 Monitor requests, responses, and errors in real time.